Kunene safari, tours & holiday packagesNamibia's isolated northern territory

 The Kunene is situated in one of the most beautiful valleys in Africa: the Hartmann's Valley.
-The views in this part of northern Namibia are are spectacular, and an afternoon flight into the Kunene is a powerful experience.
+The views in this part of northern Namibia are spectacular, and an afternoon flight into the Kunene is a powerful experience.

 An encounter with the traditional Himba people is something truly unique.
 A once nomadic people, the Himba are now permanently situated in the area.
-As protection from the sun and heat, the women cover their skin in a mixture of ocher and butter, creating a beautiful tone that seems to blend right into the reds of the desert.
+As protection from the sun and heat, the women cover their skin in a mixture of other and butter, creating a beautiful tone that seems to blend right into the reds of the desert.
 There are a number of villages that happily display their way of life to interested visitors - it is possible to enter right into a Himba hut and interact with the elders of the village.

 Along the Kunene River are the Ruacana and Epupa Falls, both of which are amazing sights.
-Serra Cafema camp is one of the best-known lodges on the Kunene River and offers boat cruises and game drives in search of the desert adapted elephant and rare black rhino.
+Serra Cafema camp is one of the best-known lodges on the Kunene River and offers boat cruises and game drives in search of the desert-adapted elephant and rare black rhino.